Connected

 And so, with my brain working like a finely tuned large language model artificial intelligence chatbot, I left the familiar Southport yacht basin and headed down the barricaded Brunswick Street to Morningstar Marina, the set for Capsized.

-Closer to the actual marina, I could see what appeared to be the entire crew assembled on the deck overlooking the bay.
+Closer to the marina, I could see what appeared to be the entire crew assembled on the deck overlooking the bay.
 I recognized it as the party that kicks off the first day of filming on any set.
 It was exciting.
 I was pumped!

+When I arrived, I walked onto the set like I was walking aboard my yacht, if I had a yacht.
 I suppose this is the place where I might write, What could possibly go wrong?
 Or I might tease you with, Hilarity ensues.

-I might have written something like that but the words would have misrepresented the heavy-hearted feeling that filled me when a security guard blocked my way and asked me,
+I might have written something like that, but the words would have misrepresented the heavy-hearted feeling that filled me when a security guard blocked my way and asked me,

 "Didn't you see the signs that say, closed set; authorized personnel only?"